Niall Harrington: Parnell Commemoration Association

-newspaper firmly supported the Irish Land League.
+newspaper firmly supported the Irish National Land League.

 Parnell offered him the secretaryship of the Irish National Land League and following that the Irish National League.

-Niall Harrington was the principal supporter of the memorial to Parnell now set in Glasnevin Cemetery, Dublin, and of granting public access to Avondale House in Co.
-Wicklow – Parnell's birthplace and home – as an Irish heritage centre.
+Niall Harrington was the principal supporter of the memorial to Parnell now set in Glasnevin Cemetery, Dublin, and of granting public access to Avondale House in County Wicklow – Parnell's birthplace and home – as an Irish heritage centre.

 Writing and broadcasting

 Harrington wrote and presented a number of different items on 2RN (later Radio Éireann) from the 1930s onwards, and his play, Resurgence – A Cavalcade of the Easter Insurrection, was broadcast in 1937.
 He also did pieces promoting the army.

 Amongst his many works for print, he sometimes wrote under the pseudonyms of Niall O'Neill and Brian Mulhern.

 His memoirs, entitled A fine day to die in Ireland, meant originally for the military archives, were expanded into the book Kerry Landing under the auspices of his friend, Dan Nolan, of Anvil Books.
 Nolan appealed for additional information from readers of the Kerryman.

 The book was eventually published in 1992, after Harrington's death in 1981 and Nolan's in 1989.

-In the book, Harrington referred to murders on both sides in the Civil War, including the notorious incidents at Ballyseedy Cross, Countess Bridge, and Bahags, all in Co.Kerry, where captured Republicans were brutally killed using landmines, bombs and bullets by Free State soldiers of the Dublin Guard.
+In the book, Harrington referred to murders on both sides in the Civil War, including the notorious incidents at Ballyseedy Cross, Countess Bridge, and Bahags, all in County Kerry, where captured Republicans were brutally killed using landmines, bombs and bullets by Free State soldiers of the Dublin Guard.

 The soldiers were later officially cleared of any wrongdoing.